sahiliamsso/docs/source/authn-guide/google.md

    the path to the application configuration file downloaded from Google console for application.
 An example is `/etc/certs/gplus_client_secrets.json`.

+### Setting Google App
-These are the single steps needed to get it:
+These are the single steps needed to ClientSecret and ClientID or Google JSON:

 a) Log into: `https://console.developers.google.com/project`